5 Huge Health Mistakes I Made On My Healing Journey

 Don’t let your desire to be healthy keep you from having fun and living your life.

-Balance is so important and I’m so happy I was able to realize that.
+Balance is so important, and I’m glad I realized that.

-With that being said I do think there is a time, for example at the beginning of your healing journey, that being somewhat strict with your diet and health choices can be helpful.
+That said, I think there is a time, for example, at the beginning of your healing journey when being somewhat strict with your diet and health choices can be helpful.

 It can help you develop good eating habits, retrain your taste buds, and kick off your wellness journey.